nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. Navigating through command history with the up/down arrow keys

-   1. Prerequisites: Enter several different commands (e.g., listemployees, addproject pn/Project X pid/3, delete 1), so that there is a history of commands available.
+   1. Prerequisites: Enter several different commands (e.g., `listemployees`, `addproject pn/Project X pid/3`, `delete 1`), so that there is a history of commands available.

-   1. Test case: Press the up arrow key (↑) in the command box.
+   2. Test case: Press the up arrow key (↑) in the command box.
       - Expected: The previous command appears in the command box.

-   1. Test case: Press the up arrow key (↑) repeatedly to cycle through older commands.
+   3. Test case: Press the up arrow key (↑) repeatedly to cycle through older commands.
       - Expected: Each press navigates one step back in the command history.
 The earliest command is reached when pressing the up arrow no longer changes the displayed command.

-   1. Test case: Press the down arrow key (↓) to navigate forward in the command history.
+   4. Test case: Press the down arrow key (↓) to navigate forward in the command history.

       - Expected: Each press navigates one step forward in the command history.
 The most recent command is reached when pressing the down arrow change command box back to blank.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   5. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
       - Expected: Similar to previous.

 2. Persisting command history across sessions

    1. Prerequisites: Ensure there are commands in the history from a previous session.

-   1. Close the application and re-launch it by running the .jar file again.
+   2. Close the application and re-launch it by running the .jar file again.

-   1. Test case: Press the up arrow key (↑) in the command box.
+   3. Test case: Press the up arrow key (↑) in the command box.
       - Expected:Commands from the previous session(s) appear, allowing navigation through the command history from earlier sessions.

 3. Testing command history limits
-    1. Enter 50 commands in succession (e.g., listemployees, delete 1, repeated or varied).
+   1. Enter 50 commands in succession (e.g., `listemployees`, `delete 1`, repeated or varied).
       - Expected:Only the 50 most recent commands are saved.
 Attempting to access a 51st older command with the up arrow key will not be possible.

 ### Other commands